Confidential First Responders Program

 - Peer support groups formed exclusively of first responders

 At Recovery Centers of America, we know it isn’t just your career on the line, but your life, too.
 We’re here to help you address your addiction so you can move forward and get back to your family, your career and your passion.
+Aftercare placement with first responder specific programs will be decided upon completion of treatment.

 Our program is tailored to address the specific obstacles encountered by first responders, including: